homewardgamer/GH-LeaderBoard-Backend/README.md

 # GeekHaven LeaderBoard Backend
-## This is the backend of Geekhaven leaderboard website
+## This is the backend to the Geekhaven leaderboard website